 What other risks are not accounted for?

 Swimming at your favourite beach, river or swimming hole involves additional safety risks not captured in water quality monitoring.
-Weekly testing at some river and lake sites does include checks for toxic algae (toxic cyanobacteria) which may be harmful if ingested (young children who put things in their mouth are most at risk), there may be unexpected pollution events, or the presence of other hazards like strong river flows or tidal currents, steep drop-offs, underwater objects or stinging jellyfish.
+Weekly testing at some river and lake sites does include checks for toxic algae (cyanobacteria) which may be harmful if ingested (young children who put things in their mouth are most at risk), there may be unexpected pollution events, or the presence of other hazards like strong river flows or tidal currents, steep drop-offs, underwater objects or stinging jellyfish.

 Additionally, there may be unmonitored contaminants that can make the water unsuitable for swimming.
 Always consider these risks and use caution when swimming.